top of page

 Healthy Muscle and Atrophy

 1) This image presents atrophy of human skeletal muscle under a microscope.
-Muscle cramping, twitching and atrophy are some of the first symptoms of lumbar onset Amyotrophic Lateral Sclerosis (ALS).
+Muscle cramping, twitching and atrophy may be one of the first symptoms of ALS.
+Eventually, it is a physical trait faced by all diagnosed with the disease.
 When a healthy person uses their muscles, it is a result of neurons firing messages through the synapses to their muscles for movement.
 In the case of someone with ALS, neurons deteriorate leading to disruption in synaptic communication and ultimately causing muscle weakness and atrophy.

 Microscopic Neuron